koajs/kick-off-koa/exercises/session/problem.md

 HINT

-In this exercise, we will use `koa-session`, to install:
+In this exercise, we will use `koa-session`, so install it:

 ```
 npm install koa-session
 ```

-`koa-session` base on signed cookie, so we must set `app.keys`.
+`koa-session` is based on signed cookies, so we must set `app.keys`.

 ```
 var koa = require('koa');